Internal iliac lymph nodes

-The internal iliac lymph nodes can be found adjacent to the internal iliac artery and its branches and drain the regions supplied by these vessels.
+The internal iliac lymph nodes (often shortened to internal iliac nodes) are the lymph nodes found adjacent to the internal iliac artery and its branches and drain the regions supplied by these vessels.
 This encompasses a large area from the genitalia anteriorly, the psoas muscle posteriorly and medial thigh inferiorly (see internal iliac artery for discussion of branches).
 The internal iliac lymph nodes lie posterior to the external iliac lymph nodes and can be split into four groups:

 - anterior group: anterior to anterior branch of the internal iliac artery